 You should also regularly sweep around your furnace to block dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

 Request Expert Furnace Service

-Whether you need furnace replacement or annual maintenance in Huntsville, All Weather Heating & Air Conditioning Inc can expertly handle your needs.
-Our highly trained technicians can fix any furnace model or brand.
+Whether you have to have furnace replacement or annual maintenance in Huntsville, All Weather Heating & Air Conditioning Inc can expertly meet your needs.
+Our highly trained technicians can fix any HVAC model or brand.